 7. For babies consider investing in a Sky Baby mattress (review coming soon!).
 We used one for our newborn and found it invaluable.
 Not only does it allows your baby to lie or sleep on your lap more comfortably, but it provides extra comfort for them in the bassinet.
 I was surprised at how often the little guy ended up having to sleep on our laps rather than in the bassinet because of turbulence.

-8. For babies try to breastfeed on take off and on descent to prevent their ears popping.
-For toddlers it can help for them to have a lollypop to suck on (if they are allowed sweets).
+8. For babies try to breastfeed on take-off and on the descent to prevent their ears popping.
+For toddlers, it can help for them to have a lollypop to suck on (if they are allowed, sweets).

 9. Take a travel pillow and/or a travel neck support if you have them.
 We took a Trunki neck rest and a travel pillow that the little lady has to help make her more comfortable when she slept.
 The airline did actually provide travel pillows, but these weren’t as well padded as the one that we brought with us.

 10. Pack a range of toys and entertainment for toddlers.
 The iPad is an obvious choice, although surprisingly our little one didn’t actually end up touching it at all during our trip.
 However, she was much more interested in the other bits and pieces that we brought along, like colouring and sticker books.
 It also helps if there are some new bits and pieces in the mix as the novelty will usually hold their attention a little more.